The United States - Federal Copy link

 What this means for founders Copy link

 Founders will need to be aware of the impact of these new laws, as well as familiarising themselves with the State’s laws in other AI-relevant areas of regulatory intervention such as California’s stringent data privacy legislation.
-Founders should also be aware of future AI-related Bills coming out of California, which may focus on current risks from specialised use cases for the technology rather than on the theoretical catastrophic risks that were the focus of SB 1047.

 Forward Look Copy link